BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/battle_companies/experience.md

-﻿So far we have only touched on what happens when the models in your Battle Company gain Experience, but we have not actually presented you with the various rules, charts, and anything else that they will require in order to progress and improve.
+So far we have only touched on what happens when the models in your Battle Company gain Experience, but we have not actually presented you with the various rules, charts, and anything else that they will require in order to progress and improve.

 As stated previously, every time a model gains 5 Experience Points, they may roll on the relevant Progression chart (more on these later).
-These Experience Points are cumulative, so whenever a model in your Battle Company reaches a multiple of 5 Experience Points (5, 10, 15, etc.), they may roll on their Progression chart — even if they gained less than 5 in their previous game.
+These Experience Points are cumulative, so whenever a model in your Battle Company reaches a multiple of 5 Experience Points (5, 10, 15, etc.), they may roll on their Progression chart - even if they gained less than 5 in their previous game.

 Warrior and Hero models work very differently when they progress.
 Warrior models roll on the chart below, whilst the progression for Hero models is explained over the next few pages.